 As a wedding photographer, one of your main focuses is to book more weddings each year.
-When you book more weddings, you have the ability to grow your business and increase your overall profit for the year.
-In our Secrets to Getting Booked Guide, industry leaders shared what worked best for them to increase the bookings they receive each year.
-Many of the photographers shared about creating meaningful connections with vendors and fellow photographers.
-The better relationships you have with them, the more referrals that will come your way.
+When you book more weddings, you can grow your business and increase your overall profit.
+In our Secrets to Getting Booked Guide, industry leaders share what works best for them to increase bookings.
+Many of the photographers share about creating meaningful connections with vendors and fellow photographers.
 Continue reading to discover 5 wedding pros’ tips to turning vendors into referral sources.

 Schedule Time to Connect In-Person

-One way Sarah Roshan makes connections with vendors is she schedules time to connect in-person.
-There is value in stepping away from your computer and phone and meeting with them face-to-face and can give vendors more reasons to talk about and refer you.
+One way Sarah Roshan makes connections with vendors is scheduling time to connect in-person.
+There is value in stepping away from your computer and phone and meeting with them face-to-face.
+This can help give vendors more reasons to talk about and refer you.